JetBrains/Qodana/topics/getting-started.md

 ### Results
 Every linter provides two types of output:
 * JSON files separately described per each linter in the [Results](results.md) chapter
-* web report for interactive result investigation and configuration adjustment described in [UI Overview](ui-overview.md)
+* Web report for interactive results investigation and configuration adjustment described in [UI Overview](ui-overview.md)

 The Qodana UI can be part of your CI user interface in case your CI supports the UI extension.
 If it doesn't, you can spin the Qodana UI on your own following our [guidelines](html-report.md).